And what HIP reformers don’t get

 But if it doesn’t, HIPs will always remain vulnerable.

-The sharp thump of Adam Smith’s invisible hand means that for a truly free market to function, distressed assets should be released for others to employ more productively; thus freeing the debtor to discharge his debts and become, once again, productive too.
+The sharp thump of Adam Smith’s invisible hand means for a truly free market to function, distressed assets must be released for others to employ more productively, thus freeing a debtor to discharge his debts and become, once again, productive too.

-That one is a reminder for the Tories reading this (I know they do ;) ).
+That one is a reminder for the Tories reading this (I know you do!).
 But it’s also a reminder for the HIP industry to think about how it would facilitate personal misfortune in its reform, whilst preserving dignity and compassion.
 Think in the round, like Government is obliged to do.
-Social mobility.

 Posts: 2